Elham Kallab

-Life
+Life and career

+Early life

 Elham Rafiq Abi Hanna Kallab was born in Amsheet in 1944, and her mother is Josephine Nakhla Zakhiya.
 She completed her high school classes at the Monastery of the Sisters of the Sacred Hearts in Achrafieh.
 She earned her undergraduate degree at the Faculty of Arts of Lebanese University and Ph.D. in Art History and Archaeology from Paris-Sorbonne University in 1977.

 In 1974, she married Dr. Hisham Bissat the day before the Lebanese Civil War.
 They have two children: Rana, who majors in visual arts, and Jadd, who majors in computer and communication engineering.

-Activity
+Career

 Kallab contributed to the cultural mobility Beirut was experiencing in the 1960s.
 Upon her return from Paris, she was appointed professor at the Institute of Fine Arts at the Lebanese University and taught the history of architecture, heritage engineering and arts and aesthetics from 1978 and until her retirement.
 She also taught at several other universities in Lebanon.

 Kallab is the president of several community associations, formerly the President of the Lebanese Cultural Dialogue Circle, and Assistant Director at the United Nations Educational, Scientific and Cultural Organization (UNESCO) from 2000 to 2005.
 She became president of the Academic University College for Non-Violence and Human Rights (AUNOHR) in 2019.